panzerdp/dmitripavlutin.com/content/posts/067-setup-react/index.md

 }
 ```

-Without any further configuration, parcel should pickup the new CSS file and apply it.
+Without any further configuration, `parcel` should pick up the new CSS file and apply it.
 That's all.

 ### 4.2 Specific versions of dependencies

-By default paracel loads the latest stable dependencies of React, but you could easily customize their versions.
+By default, `parcel` loads the latest stable dependencies of React, but you could easily customize their versions.

-After the first build, `parcel` automaitcally creates a `package.json` file in the project directory.
+After the first build, `parcel` automatically creates a `package.json` file in the project directory.

 So if you need a custom version of React, for example, simply update `package.json`: